xrettle/WFGY/TensionUniverse/BlackHole/Q043_origin_of_cosmic_inflation.md

 2. Compute DeltaS_DATA(m_data) as a distance between the encoded spectra and the inflation-compatible reference band.

-3. Compute DeltaS_IC(m_data) and DeltaS_INFL(m_data) based on the initial-condition and mechanism descriptors associated with those cosmological parameters.
+3. Compute DeltaS_IC(m_data) and DeltaS_INFL(m_data) based on the initial-condition and mechanism descriptors associated with those cosmological parameters, using the norms fixed in the encoding class.

 4. Evaluate Tension_INFL(m_data) for all sampled states.